makohda/IDRC_first_step_course_2018/README.md

-# :computer: Set up your mac
+# 3. Set up your mac :computer:
 #### :point_right: Ideally, you should try and complete this section before hands-on
 You have to set up your macintosh environment for informatic analyses.
 I know this is a first barricade to step in learning informatic skills, but this shold be done.
 I tried to make it as easy as possible.